Woahai321/copy-cat/README.md

 <summary><strong>📸 View More Screenshots</strong></summary>

 ### Media Library
 Browse your content in a rich, Overseerr-inspired interface.
 Filter by movies or TV shows, view metadata, and select items to transfer with a single click.
+Be "wowed" by the seamless integration of your local and cloud libraries.

 <div align="center">
   <img src="https://s.2ya.me/api/shares/9PH2j0tk/files/08a45da9-716d-4c76-83d4-38361f797a3b" alt="Media Library" width="100%" style="border-radius: 10px; border: 1px solid #8b5cf6;">